Fairmark Insights

 Peer-reviewed legal publication (FDLI Journal)

-Examines how FMV is determined in manufacturer–physician consulting arrangements, including the limitations of commonly used data sources and the importance of grounding compensation in objective physician earnings.
-The analysis focuses on how FMV is evaluated under regulatory scrutiny, with emphasis on methodology, consistency, and documentation.
+Examines how HCP FMV is determined in manufacturer–physician consulting arrangements, including the limitations of commonly used data sources and the importance of grounding compensation in objective physician earnings.
+The analysis focuses on how HCP FMV is evaluated under regulatory scrutiny, with emphasis on methodology, consistency, and documentation.
 Review Article

 Determining KOL Status for FMV Purposes